yourWaifu/is-your-waifu-legal/README.md

 6. Fill in the details.
 [Use this as an example](https://github.com/yourWaifu/is-this-waifu-legal/tree/master/waifus/futaba%20sakura.json)
 7. Save and commit changes.
 8. [Create pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork)
-9. Wait for more instructions if needed, if not needed, it'll be accepted and the waifu will be added to the list.
+9. Wait for more instructions if needed.
+If not needed, it'll be accepted and the waifu will be added to the list.

 # FAQ